CHALLENGING TOPICS AT GCSE

 Who is this Work Group for?

 Secondary school maths teachers and heads of department.
 Participants in the 2018, 2019 and 2020 Work Groups are welcome to participate again.

 What does the project involve?

-Two nominated teachers per school attend workshops.
+Two nominated teachers per school attend online workshops.
 Each Work Group will explore a single GCSE topic in depth.
-Participation will require attendance at all four workshops spread across the year and include gap tasks.
+Participation will require attendance at all five workshops spread across the year and include gap tasks.
 Any work produced will be shared across the hubs, giving access to a range of challenging topics.

 How do schools apply to take part?